nielstron/quantulum3/README.md

 ```

 In addition to that, the classifier is trained on the most similar words to
-all of their surfaces, according to their distance in [GloVe](https://nlp.stanford.edu/projects/glove/)
+all of the units surfaces, according to their distance in [GloVe](https://nlp.stanford.edu/projects/glove/)
 vector representation.

 Training the classifier